 A quarter of young travelers tends to use the resources of parents and family to fund their trips.
 Young people have a lot of time, but often little money to spend.
 As a parent who is going to pay for their child’s first trip, you can help make their experience a smooth one.
 If your teen is planning a trip on their own or with friends at home or abroad, it is important to adequately prepare them for what’s out there.
 From planning itineraries to handling finances, it is vital that your offspring knows what to do to ensure a successful trip and to keep them safe.

 Your child should learn the significance of planning a trip.
 While it may sound like a hard task, it can even become the most fun.
 Help them brainstorm for ideas and turn their travel dreams into reality.
 Their interest might run from language immersion and cultural expansion to nature & wildlife sightseeing and city fun.
 Whatever theme they go for, it is important to decide the length of the journey and the implications on schedules and budgets.
 Once they have an idea where they want to go, you can share your tips and knowledge how to prepare and plan for the trip.

 It is also a good idea to gather all the information that they would need for every step of their voyage.
-For example, passports and visas must be ready well in time before departure.
+For example, passports and visas must be renewed well in time before departure.
 Vaccinations, health cards, and insurance must also be updated so that they are covered if they become sick while away.
 Recommend a travel budget tracker to ensure that there are adequate funds for the tour.
 As a parent, you probably have taught your child how to handle money and keep track of their spending.
 Now is a great time to put those lessons in practice.
 Prepare them for the financial experience making sure that there is a reliable way to access their money such as withdrawing or exchanging.
 You can also send an emergency credit card with your teen as added security.